rpmuller/ePubs/WP1.md

 Catholic Church was compelled to follow suit, because the old prohibitions did not suit the modern world.
-Philosophers, whose incomes are derived from the investments of universities, have favoured interest ever since they ceased to be ecclesiastics and therefore connected with landowning.
-At every stage, theie has been a wealth of theoretical argument to support the economically convenient opinion.
+Philosophers, whose incomes are derived from the investments of universities, have favored interest ever since they ceased to be ecclesiastics and therefore connected with landowning.
+At every stage, there has been a wealth of theoretical argument to support the economically convenient opinion.